-In unique circumstances where candidates who seem very promising, exhibits an immense amount of passion for the language, yet does not successfully meet the requirements of these assessments, the program does take these things into consideration by developing an individualized Plan of Assistance to support the teacher candidate.
-The plan details the necessary steps candidates must take to address the deficiencies prior to student teaching.
-If the point(s) in the Plan of Assistance is not met, candidate may re-apply to the program after all deficiencies have been met, and may have the opportunity to continue in the program where s/he left off.
+In rare cases where a candidate (usually a veteran teacher or one who has been teaching for many years) does not successfully meet these assessments, the program develops a Plan of Assistance to support the teacher candidate.
+The plan details the necessary steps a candidate must take to address the noted deficiencies prior to student teaching.
+If the points in the Plan of Assistance are not met, candidate may not continue on to student teaching semester, and have the option of re-applying to the program after all deficiencies have been met.
+The candidate may also have the opportunity to return to the Ho'okulāiwi MEdT Hawaiian Language Immersion program and continue where s/he left off.